Compliance Programs and Regulatory Mapping

 How is the board or top management, or leadership communicating expectations and values when it comes to compliance?

-How is the organization developing, building on and driving its compliance culture?
+How is the organisation developing, building on and driving its compliance culture?

-Lee’s Compliance can create for the organization, a series of entry level or more advanced training programs and compliance handbooks or manuals, which are applicable to the organization and its employees, which programs via training sessions or e-learning, can be deployed to those persons within the organization who have compliance responsibilities and related tasks.
+Lee’s Compliance can create for the organisation, a series of entry level or more advanced training programs and compliance handbooks or manuals, which are applicable to the organisation and its employees, which programs via training sessions or e-learning, can be deployed to those persons within the organisation who have compliance responsibilities and related tasks.

 As a result, persons, including employees in business units and functional operating units, who are or will be responsible for performing compliance-related activities every day, will know what needs to be done and when, and importantly, will be informed and be aware of the potential consequences if these compliance tasks are not executed properly.

-The result – people within the organization, from a compliance perspective, know what they are expected to do and why, and what the consequences will be should they fail in their compliance endeavours.
+The result – people within the organisation, from a compliance perspective, know what they are expected to do and why, and what the consequences will be should they fail in their compliance endeavours.

 But how do we know what our compliance risks are and if we are complying?

-Most organizations, with respect, have a false sense of confidence, when it comes to compliance.
+Most organisations, with respect, have a false sense of confidence, when it comes to compliance.

-Fragmented and ad hoc approaches to compliance, do not deliver the information needed to fully understand what compliance risks face an organization and if the organization’s compliance tasks and related risks are being managed and are under control.
+Fragmented and ad hoc approaches to compliance, do not deliver the information needed to fully understand what compliance risks face an organisation and if the organisation’s compliance tasks and related risks are being managed and are under control.

-Lee’s Compliance, will develop an enterprise wide regulatory and compliance legal risk register, which can be viewed as a general document or per law applicable to the organization.
+Lee’s Compliance, will develop an enterprise wide regulatory and compliance legal risk register, which can be viewed as a general document or per law applicable to the organisation.

-In summary, Lee’s Compliance can provide the organization with an enterprise-level view of its regulatory and compliance risks via risk assessments and related registers, providing the organization with a good picture of the risks which it faces in its compliance environment, the consequences of these risks and how these compliance risks, should as per the laws be managed.
+In summary, Lee’s Compliance can provide the organisation with an enterprise-level view of its regulatory and compliance risks via risk assessments and related registers, providing the organisation with a good picture of the risks which it faces in its compliance environment, the consequences of these risks and how these compliance risks, should as per the laws be managed.

-[1] *Enterprise compliance is a coordinated approach to compliance spanning multiple businesses, organizational units, and geographies, enabled by people, processes, and technology.
+[1] *Enterprise compliance is a coordinated approach to compliance spanning multiple businesses, organisational units, and geographies, enabled by people, processes, and technology.

-[2] * *Effective compliance isn’t just reflected in an organization’s ability to check all the right boxes.
-It’s reflected in employees’ willingness to do the right thing embracing and living the organization’s culture of compliance.
+[2] * *Effective compliance isn’t just reflected in an organisation’s ability to check all the right boxes.
+It’s reflected in employees’ willingness to do the right thing embracing and living the organisation’s culture of compliance.